 Spring is the perfect time to head out to the National Parks.
 One park that’s awesome in spring is Sequoia National Park in California.
-Sequoia is home to some of the largest redwoods in the world.
+Sequoia is home to some of the largest trees in the world.

-It’s a beautiful forest where you can camp, hike, and explore all the awesome nature around.
-Sequoia has one of the last “drive-thru trees”, where you can drive your car straight through the downed redwood.
+It’s got a beautiful forest where you can camp, hike, and explore all the awesome nature around.
+Sequoia has one of the last “drive-thru trees”, where you can drive your car straight through the downed tree.
 It also is home to the largest tree by volume which you can take a short hike to go see as well, along with several other cool tree stops along the way.

 Spring is an ideal time to visit, as the weather warms up, but is still not too hot, and the crowds are a lot less than in the Summers.
 This is also a great time when the wildlife starts coming out more, so you’ll have a better chance at spotting some.
 Sequoia is definitely one not to be missed in spring!